5 Benefits of the Internet of Things (IoT) for SMBs

 It shouldn’t come as much of a surprise that IoT tech is having a huge impact on customer experience.

-Being able to unify any internet-connected device and offer customers an experience through their IoT device of choice is a key selling point of a modern business.
+Being able to unify any internet-connected device and offer customers an experience through their device of choice is a key selling point for modern businesses.

-This is the reason so many businesses are investing in custom apps in order to better serve their audience across any device or endpoint.
+This is the reason so many are investing in custom apps to better serve their audience across any device or endpoint.

 The rise of new solutions like low code have prompted 90% of IT leaders to feel that the flexibility and speed of these development environments have allowed them to improve customer experience.
-By making use of IoT devices in virtually every customer’s pocket or backpack, a business is always easily accessible.
+By making use of the IoT devices that live in virtually every customer’s pocket or backpack, a business becomes more accessible.

 It is also important for businesses to recognize that extending key business processes to everyday IoT devices will be pivotal in ensuring their future competitiveness.